-- 11.9 Any one or more of the penalties mentioned in Regulation 10 may be impose on a student who is guilty of one or more of the following acts: - a) commits breach of any of the clauses specified in Regulations 4 or 5 above; or - b) disobeys the lawful order of a teacher or other person in authority in the University; or - c) habitually neglects his/her work or habitually absents himself/herself from the class without reasonable cause; or - d) willfully damages University/College property or the property of a fellow student or any teacher or any employee of the University/College; or - e) does not pay the fees, fines or other dues livable under the University Regulations; or - f) does not comply with the Regulations relating to the residence in the hostels or halls of residences.; or - g) uses indecent language, wears immodest dress, makes indecent remarks or gestures or behaves in a disorderly manner; or - h) commits any criminal, immoral or dishonorable act (whether committed within the University/ College or otherwise) which brings bad name to the University/College.
-Any one or more of the penalties mentioned in Regulation 10 may be imposed on a student who is guilty of one or more of the above acts/charges. - i) The penalty or penalties imposed shall be appropriate and proportional to the nature and gravity of the above act or acts. - 11.10 The penalties which may be imposed and the authority or authorities competent to impose each kind of penalty are specified below:
+- (i) Any one or more of the penalties mentioned in Regulation 10 may be imposed on a student who is guilty of one or more of the following acts/ charges: - (a) commits breach of any of the clauses specified in Regulations 4 or 5 above; or - (b) disobeys the lawful order of a teacher or other person in authority in the University; or

+- (c) habitually neglects his/her work or habitually absents himself / herself from the class without reasonable cause; or - (d) willfully damages University property or the property of a fellow student or any teacher or any employee of the University; or - (e) does not pay the fees, fines or other dues livable under the University Regulations; or - (f) does not comply with the Regulations relating to the residence in the hostels or halls of residences.; or - (g) uses indecent language, wears immodest dress, makes indecent remarks or gestures or behaves in a disorderly manner; or - (h) commits any criminal, immoral or dishonorable act (whether commit1tXI within the University Campus or otherwise) which brings bad name to the University. - (ii) The penalty or penalties imposed shall be appropriate and proportional to the nature and gravity of the above act or acts.